(Last Updated on : 29/03/2017)

-Therefore, Pranayama essentially becomes a process by which the mind is controlled by voluntary regulation of the breathing.
-Hence, Pranayama is a voluntary and temporary pause in the movement of the breath.
+, or vital life force.
+It is a process by which the mind is controlled by voluntary regulation of the breathing.
 From yogic point of view it is a path that connects one's physical existence and the spiritual consciousness.
+According to Patanjali

-(4) The practitioner experiences pause at any time without his voluntary efforts, after a long practice of above three types of pauses.
+4. The practitioner experiences pause at any time without his voluntary efforts, after a long practice of above 3 types of pauses.